-Federal Affairs Liaisons serve as the link between their component and the GAC on federal issues.
-Each APTA chapter and section president is asked to select one member to serve in this role for a term of 2 years.
-These elected individuals are responsible for providing grassroots input to the GAC, and for disseminating information to their component.
+Federal Affairs Liaisons (FALs) serve as the link between their component and APTA's Government Affairs Department on federal issues.
+Each APTA chapter and section president selects 1 member to serve as that component's Federal Affairs Liaison for a term of 1 year.
+FALs are responsible for providing grassroots input to the APTA's Government Affairs Department, and for disseminating information to their component.

 - Provide input from the chapter/section to APTA's government affairs staff